 Overshadowed by the creative hubs of Java, Bandung, Jakarta and Yogyakarta, Bali is often disregarded by international art lovers and this may be due to the tourism-led commodification of art and culture.
 However, in the past six years, there has been significant development in the fascinating and distinct Bali art infrastructure.
 Bali was not immune … Continue reading Overview of the Bali art infrastructure 2019

 The first Bali Art+Design Guide X Bali Arts Road, a pocket guidebook that charts a plethora of events around the island, ranging over three months beginning in October, until the end of December 2019.
 The Balinese Pawukon calendar is not used to measure time; it encompasses smaller cycles within larger ones.
-Its purpose is … Continue reading New guidebook highlights artistic & design events in Bali throughout October – December 2019
+Its purpose is to … Continue reading New guidebook highlights artistic & design events in Bali throughout October – December 2019

 Memory, 2019 – Wayan Jana in Encounter at TiTian Art Space, Ubud Balinese woodcarving has evolved during the past century with distinct stylistic developments marking its transition from the traditional genre to the modern and contemporary.
-Iconic figures Tjokot, Nyana, Tilem and Muja defined the landmark styles that have become the source of … Continue reading Wayan Jana: new directions in Balinese woodcarving
+Iconic figures Tjokot, Nyana, Tilem and Muja defined the landmark styles that have become the source of inspiration … Continue reading Wayan Jana: new directions in Balinese woodcarving

 Senyummu Tangisku, 2018 – Made Sujendra In Klungkung, East Bali, the former capital of the island, stands Kerta Gosa.
 An 18th century mandala shaped pavilion within the royal palace built by the monarch Dewa Agung Gusti Sideman, it functioned until 1908 as the kingdom’s court of law and justice.
-Its ceilings are adorned … Continue reading Sujendra’s fantastic & light-hearted depictions of the underworld
+Its ceilings are adorned with … Continue reading Sujendra’s fantastic & light-hearted depictions of the underworld

 National Struggle, 2016 – Pande I Made Dwi Artha Within the sphere of Indonesian art, Balinese traditional art is a small niche market.
 It has recently, however, witnessed positive developments, and this progression, both in its appreciation and valuation, is leading to increasing national and international popularity.
-The rapid evolution of information technology … Continue reading Investing in Balinese traditional art?
+The rapid evolution of information technology has … Continue reading Investing in Balinese traditional art?
 Now is the right time.

 Beginning and End – Ketut Suwidiarta The Bali art infrastructure is undergoing important transformation.
 This renewal is a timely, yet long and unique process.
-The intended outcome, however, will be a sustainable art eco system on the island with the benefactors being new buyers, seasoned collectors, art lovers, the curious, and of course … Continue reading Recognizing extraordinary Balinese artistic talent: the 2018 TiTian Prize
+The intended outcome, however, will be a sustainable art eco system on the island with the benefactors being new buyers, seasoned collectors, art lovers, the curious, and of course the … Continue reading Recognizing extraordinary Balinese artistic talent: the 2018 TiTian Prize